fbpx

 Death itself, the act of dying – that was not clear to me, I had no idea about it

-It has been seven years since the passing away of Milan Bastašić, my father, a former eleven-year-old boy, a Jasenovac concentration camp inmate.
+It has been eight years since the passing away of Milan Bastašić, my father, a former eleven-year-old boy, a Jasenovac concentration camp inmate.

 Milan Bastašić (1931 – 2016); Photo from 1941.